 Since graduation, I have undertaken on-going professional development in a number of areas including: Dialectical Behaviour Therapy and Mindfulness, Narrative Therapy and a Certificate in Person Centred Supervision.
-I recently completed a 2 year Diploma in Group Work Practice and gained Group Work Practitioner Status through The Institute of Group Analysis.
+I also have a Diploma in Group Work Practice and gained Group Work Practitioner Status through The Institute of Group Analysis.

-I am a member of Psychotherapists and Counsellors for Social Responsibility (PCSR), have presented papers and facilitated workshops at a number of conferences on the topics of cross-cultural conflict and psychotherapy and politics.
+I have presented papers and facilitated workshops at a number of conferences on the topics of cross-cultural conflict and psychotherapy and politics.

 I have worked extensively within the higher education sector, and for eight years was Head of Student Support Services at the Royal Central School of Speech and Drama.
 My experience of managing and supervising staff helps me to think about the role that groups and organisations play in our lives, and the impact these environments have on us.